Hell Razor>>EXCITER - CANADA

 Exciter’s first three albums Heavy Metal Maniac, Violence & Force and Long Live The Loud smoke.
 These forerunners of speed and thrash (a.k.a pounding metal) delivered all the right notes at the right time and still deliver a punch like no other.
 A big reason why, however, was the drumming and especially the vocals of Dan Beehler.
 He was both the frontman and rearman for Exciter.
 Thrash Speed Burn only retains guitarist John Ricci from the Ottawa speed metallers’ original line-up and that is a big problem for this reviewer personally.
 Beehler’s banshee screams were just something else.

 Thrash Speed Burn, of course, means business.
 Just look at the title.
 After almost thirty years of existence Exciter still means business.
 The newly recruited American Kenny Winter has the right mid-'80s attitude and voice and the music deliberately takes a stab at delivering vintage Exciter, but things just aren’t that, well, exciting.
-While the speed and heaviness, emphasis on true metal madness (this album is to modernity is what Nickelback is to intelligence) and titles like Massacre Mountain or Evil Omen are welcome elements fact remains that the sound production and individual compositions are just not that good.
+While the speed and heaviness, emphasis on true metal madness (this album is to modernity what Nickelback is to intelligence) and titles like Massacre Mountain or Evil Omen are welcome elements fact remains that the sound production and individual compositions are just not that good.

 The title track is a simplistic attempt at formula, although In Mortal Fear amuses with its heavy stance and purely Judas Priest circa Defenders Of the Faith opening.
 Crucifixion is slower and pounding and has some genuinely powerful riffs, but too many moments on the album seem rehashed and emotionally vacuumed.